Slip and Fall Injury Lawyer Trenton

 Private Property Liability

 A home is a private property.
 In New Jersey, the owners of a home have no responsibility to you as a passerby if you Slip and Fall on ice or trip over something on the homeowner’s property, unless the homeowner affirmatively undertook to repair or improve their property, and did so in a negligent manner.
 This claim works for you if you’re hurt.
 However, normal conditions not created by the homeowner will fail, as the homeowner generally is not responsible for conditions on their land but for the exception stated above.

 Non Private Property/Commercial Property

-Businesses or commercial property owners or Tenants do not share the same immunity from suit as private homeowners or property owners who are not commercial owners.
+Businesses, commercial property owners, and Tenants do not share the same immunity from suit as private homeowners or property owners who are not commercial owners.
 Under this class of property, you retain all your rights to sue and for common law principals such as negligence.